 Because we can’t afford to mess it up.
 We only get one shot at lifetime wealth creation; you only get one chance at Lifetime Investing.

 - Start with principles.
 Have a look at all the posts that are centred on principles and go from there.

 - Start at the beginning.
 Work your way forward from the very first post.

 - See what’s popular.
-Check out some of the most popular posts (second item of the right-hand sidebar).
+Check out some of the most popular posts (right-hand sidebar).

 - Go by topic.
-Pick the topic that most interests you and read some articles about it (see right-hand sidebar).
+Pick the topic that most interests you and read some articles about it (right-hand sidebar).

 - Dive in.
 Read the most recent post on the blog.